precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 4. Analyze each participant to check for load-imbalance between ranks
 5. Visualize the simulation to check for load-imbalance between participants

-The rest of the section will go through this process step by step.
+The rest of the section will go through the process of analyzing participants step by step.

 ### Merging Event Files